 People of color in central New York aren’t getting a fair number of jobs in the construction industry, a local study finds.
 According to a new study by the Urban Jobs Task Force and the Legal Services of Central New York, there’s a major racial disparity in the New York construction industry despite people of color making up a quarter of the state population.

+Dodge Data & Analytics’ 2016 Construction Outlook report predicted 6% growth, with the value of construction starts reaching an estimated $712 billion.
 Researchers analyzed a group of construction projects taking place in New York state including the I-690 project, the Syracuse Hancock Airport Renovations, and the Lakeview Amphitheater in Onondaga.

 Researchers found that 88% of the construction workers on these projects were white.
 Approximately 4% of workers were black or indigenous and only a few workers were Hispanic and Asian.